 What Constitutes Direct Materials Cost

-It should be obvious that direct material cost will be the cost of the ingredients you buy to manufacture your product.
+Obviously, direct material cost will be the cost of the ingredients you buy to manufacture your product.
 But things are not as simple as they look.
 In our own example of preparing a chocolate cake, you don’t go and buy all the ingredients from the market and in exact quantities.
-Some of the items, like sugar, milk, and eggs are already with you, so you use them.
-Some portion of the items which you purchased from the market, say, cocoa powder, baking soda, etc. are left unused.
+Some of the items, like sugar, milk, and eggs, are already with you, so you use them.
+Some portion of the items which you purchased from the market, say, cocoa powder, baking soda, etc., are left unused.
 So, is it easy for you to tell what is the cost of the chocolate cake which you just prepared?